 Sarrià: Barcelona at its most Chic

 Sarrià was an independent municipality until the early 20th century, first made up of large agricultural regions (mostly in the wine sector).
 Nowadays, largely residential and well off, Sarrià is also rich in history and architectural beauty.
 Many travellers don’t make it to this part of the city, but it’s beautiful and deserves a visit, especially when you have us to guide you to some key epicurean spots, such as the local market, some small specialty shops (inhabitants of the neighborhood still shop the old way) and one of the best tapas bars in the city (especially for patatas bravas, always a favorite).
-This tour will climax with a sit-down lunch at an upscale restaurant with a gorgeous patio and delicious Catalan cuisine.
+This tour will climax with an optional sit-down lunch at an upscale restaurant in a stunning building, with a gorgeous patio and delicious Catalan cuisine.

 Sant Cugat: Markets Antique, Vintage, Modern

 One of Barcelona’s best kept secrets, barely any tourists make it to Sant Cugat, which is a mere 20 minute train ride from downtown.
 In recent years, this area has blossomed as multinational companies settled in the area, encouraging their international employees to do the same.
 This influx makes for a peaceful mix of the traditional and the modern.
 On our tour, focused on markets of all kinds, we will show you are favorite places, which include, of course, Sant Cugat’s famous monastery, as well as its recently renovated antique food market.
 A brief walk will take us to Mercantic, an antique market which also boasts artisans, vintage and modern design, and of course, excellent gastronomical opportunities.
+Choose the lunch option for a delicious spot you won’t find too many foreigners in.